-The discount rate used to determine the benefit obligation at December 31, 2011 and 2010 is 4.4% and 5.5%, respectively.
-For the years ending December 31, 2009 and 2010 the combination of pension and postretirement benefit cash flows were used to develop a single equivalent discount rate as the results were materially the same.
-For 2011, a separate discount rate was determined for pension and postretirement benefits.
+The discount rate used to determine the benefit obligation at December 31, 2012 and 2011 is 3.7% and 4.4%, respectively.
+For the year ended December 31, 2010 the combination of pension and postretirement benefit cash flows were used to develop a single equivalent discount rate as the results were materially the same.
+For 2012 and 2011, a separate discount rate was determined for pension and postretirement benefits.
+For December 31, 2012, the health care cost trend rate is assumed to be 8.0% for participants under 65 and 6.0% for those over 65 beginning in 2013 gradually reducing to an ultimate rate of 4.5% in 2021 for both participants under 65 and over 65.
 For December 31, 2011, the health care cost trend rate is assumed to be 8.0% beginning in 2012 gradually reducing to an ultimate rate of 4.5% in 2019.
+Despite lower discount rates, the Company recognized a gain in other comprehensive income as a result of increased Medicare coverage included in the actuarial valuation.

-A one percentage point change in the healthcare cost trend rate would have the following effect at December 31, 2011:
+A one percentage point change in the healthcare cost trend rate would have the following effect at December 31, 2012:

-• 70 1% Decrease Effect on total service and interest cost \$ 96 \$ (81) Effect on postretirement benefit obligation 1,013 (866)
+1% Increase 1% Decrease Effect on total service and interest cost \$ 71 \$ (61) Effect on postretirement benefit obligation 808 (696)